syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfNavigationDrawer/getting-started.md

 layout: post
 title: Getting Started with Xamarin.iOS NavigationDrawer control| Syncfusion
 description: Learn here about getting started with Syncfusion Essential Studio® Xamarin.iOS NavigationDrawer control, its elements, and more.
-platform: Xamarin.iOS
+platform: xamarin.ios
 control: NavigationDrawer
 documentation: ug
 ---

 # Getting Started with Xamarin.iOS NavigationDrawer

-This section provides overview for working with Essential NavigationDrawer for Xamarin.iOS.
+This section provides overview for working with Essential® NavigationDrawer for Xamarin.iOS.
 You can walk through the entire process of creating an NavigationDrawer.

 ## Referencing Essential Studio® Components in Your Solution